2017-usfca-biol-395/CharlotteLopp-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

             by = c("Run_s" = "sample_name"))
 ```

-### Table of top 10 occurring organisms on female hands.

 ``` r
 # Here we're using the dply piping syntax to select a subset of rows matching a
 # criteria we specify (using the filter) function, and then pull out a column